|

 and several styles of headstalls.

-watercolor paintings with honors at the juried show at the California
+her watercolor paintings with honors at the juried show at the

-State Fair.
-Her braided work received the People's Choice Award
+California State Fair.
+Her braided work received the People's

-braiding category on two occasions at the "Trappings of
+She juried the braiding category on two occasions at the "Trappings

-the American West" in Flagstaff, Arizona, and was an invited
+of the American West" in Flagstaff, Arizona, and was an

-guest speaker in 1998 at Sul Ross University's annual show.
-Collectors
+invited guest speaker in 1998 at Sul Ross University's annual

-have recognized Gail as a leading creator of complete sets of
+show.
+Collectors have recognized Gail as a leading creator of

-artistically braided tack.
-Those with a knowledgeable eye, who
+complete sets of artistically braided tack.
+Those with a knowledgeable

-collect her work, have seen it rapidly appreciate in value.
+eye, who collect her work, have seen it rapidly appreciate in

 Gail has written three articles for WESTERN